top of page

 There is a chance that thinking could help us break free from our prison.
 We are told that our brain is constantly active, both day and night.
 Our brain might serve as a bridge between the material and immaterial worlds.
 Descartes might have said: “I think at night, therefore I am.”

 We have two windows to the world: our body and our soul.
-Unfortunately, our sense organs focus mainly on our body, even though it is in our soul that we need them most.
+Unfortunately, our sense organs mainly focus on our body, even though it is in our soul that we need them most.
 Relying solely on thinking would require human thinking to be perfect.
 Look around you.
 Are you certain that human thinking cannot be improved?
 Plato might have had a good reason to keep those people circling in their cage.
 The material world makes us aware of the laws of nature.
 Gravity will stay with us from cradle to grave.
 Any idea can be verified with an experiment.
 Mother Nature will always be there to guide our thinking.
 We need to spend time in the material world to educate our minds before we can explore the world of the soul.

 We rely on the material world to develop our thinking, and we need thinking to enhance our consciousness.